ensnare-org/ensnare-v1/NOTES.md

 output.
 Everyone *might* produce audio.
 I've known this for a while; it actually isn't all that important because we already let anyone declare that they're any combination of the three.

+# 2023-12-29: Entity2

+This has been a big task punctuated by holidays.
+Rather than the Entity trait being a gateway to individual traits like IsEffect's TransformAudio, Entity2 requires that everyone implement everything.
+Default null implementations reduce the boilerplate.